zingolabs/zaino/README.md

 Zaino is intended to provide all necessary funtionality for clients, including "standalone" (formerly "light") clients/wallets and integrated (formerly "full") client/wallets to access both the finalized chain and non-finalized best chain and the mempool, held by a Zebrad full validator.

-*A note to developers/consumers/contributers: The end goal is not an exact one-to-one port of all existing lwd functionaliy.
+*A note to developers/consumers/contributers: The end goal is not an exact one-to-one port of all existing lwd functionality.
 We currently plan to hold the Service and Darkside RPC implementations, along with a Nym counterpart to the service RPCs for sending and recieving currency over the Nym Mixnet.

 # Security Vulnerability Disclosure
 If you believe you have discovered a security issue, please contact us at: